 Maximum annual tuition fee limits frozen at 2022/23 levels for the 2023/24 and 2024/25 academic years for new and continuing undergraduate students (£9,250 for full-time courses, £6,935 for part-time courses)

 Student loans are issued by and administered by the Student Loans Company (SLC) on behalf of the Government and the devolved administrations in the UK.
 The Department for Education produces forecasts for its outlay on, and the repayments it expects to receive from, the English student loans that it is responsible for.
-These are for use in financial planning, policy development and to value the loans that have been issued in its annual accounts.
+These forecasts are scrutinised and cleared by internal Models and Funding Boards before they are used in financial planning, policy development and to value the loans that have been issued in its annual accounts.
 The forecasts presented in this publication are produced by four models, as follows:

 Student entrants model – this model forecasts the number of full-time undergraduate entrants eligible for tuition fee loans in England.
 These forecasts are used in the student loan outlay and repayment models to estimate the future growth in full-time loan borrower numbers.

 Student loan outlay model – this model produces forecasts for loan outlay on higher education ICR loans, including those issued to undergraduates and postgraduate students.

 Student loan earnings model – this model produces forecasts for the future earnings of higher education ICR loan borrowers.